Tepezza Hearing Loss Lawsuit

 April 1, 2024: The growth in the Tepezza hearing loss class action MDL continues to be very slow.
 Only 8 new cases were added to the MDL over the last month.
 That brings the current total of pending cases up to 101.
 There were 54 pending cases when the Tepezza MDL was created back in August 2023.

-March 19, 2024: Oral arguments are tomorrow on the defendants’ effort to try to slow down the process of getting to bellwether trials.
-It is hard to imagine the MDL judge will not want to push this litigation forward but we should know soon enough.
+March 19, 2024: Oral arguments are tomorrow on the defendants’ effort to slow down the process of getting to bellwether trials.
+It is hard to imagine the MDL judge will not want to push this litigation forward, but we should know soon enough.

 March 13, 2024: Lawyers defending Tepezza for Horizon want to slow things down.
 They have submitted a request to the MDL judge to postpone for two months the deadline for choosing four lawsuits related to Tepezza hearing loss for early bellwether discovery and potential trial preparation.
 The company cites the ongoing review of medical records to identify the most suitable cases for this process as the reason for needing more time.

 It is all the same; only the names change.
 Defendants want to slow the pace of litigation any way they can.
-What we need is to push forward to get these cases to trial because that is how we get to a Tepezza settlement.
+What we need to do is push forward to get these lawsuits to trial because that is how we get to a Tepezza settlement.

 March 10, 2024: Last month, 19 new cases were transferred into the Tepezza hearing loss class action MDL, bringing the total number of pending cases in the Tepezza MDL to 93.
 This is also the largest monthly volume of new cases since the MDL was created seven months ago.